An expert reveals when women peak sexually.

 Answer: No, there isn’t a decade in a woman's life where she reaches her sexual peak.

 Dr. Alfred Kinsey book’s Sexual Behavior in the Human Female published in 1953 started this rumor.
-In the 1940s Kinsey took the sex histories of over 5,000 women and found that the majority hit their sexual stride mid-thirties.
-As premarital sex was a no-no back then, by her mid-thirties a woman had been married with a few kids and was therefore less sexually inhibited.
+In the 1940s, Kinsey took the sex histories of more than 5,000 women and found that the majority hit their sexual stride during their mid-30s.
+As premarital sex was a no-no back then, by her mid-30s most women were been married with a few kids and therefore less sexually inhibited.

 Today, women have multiple partners before marriage and are a lot more sexually confident.